NiLuJe/kfmon/README.md

 And it also properly persists across unmounts & remounts (like during an USBMS export).

+Since v1.1.0, it's also using my [FBInk](https://github.com/NiLuJe/FBInk) library to provide visual feedback :).
+We also ship the `fbink` commandline tool to be used in your own startup scripts ;).

 **IMPORTANT NOTE**: Some of these checks requires a decently recent enough Nickel version.
 Make sure you're running a firmware version equal to or newer than 2.9.0!
 That's the only actual requirement: KFMon is completely device-agnostic, and should work on the full range of Kobo devices (even new and unreleased ones), provided they run a supported Nickel version.

 **NOTE**: If you're just looking for a drop-in replacement of Sergey's fmon, check out [Baskerville](https://github.com/baskerville/fmon)'s implementation of fmon.
 It's safer & saner than the original, while keeping parts of the design instact (namely, and of particular interest to end-users, it's using a similar config scheme).